felleslosninger/idporten-access-log-spring-boot-starter/README.md

       config-file: my-logback.xml # will override debug setting
       filtering:
         static-resources: true # filters out static resources. default is true
         paths: /config.json, /.well-known # comma-separated list of paths to filter out.
 Matches paths using .startsWith().
-Default is emptu.
+Default is empty.
 ```
 USE EITHER `debug-level` OR `config-file`, not both.
 Valid values for debug-level are: